microscope-cockpit/cockpit/doc/config.rst

 .. note::

-    Cockpit uses `Microscope <https://python-microscope.org/>`_ to
+    Cockpit uses `Microscope <https://python-microscope.org/>`__ to
     handle the hardware level device communication.
 This page is concerned with the configuration of Cockpit and assumes you already have working Microscope device servers.
 For more information on setting up device servers see `its documentation
     <https://python-microscope.org/doc/architecture/device-server.html>`__.

-There are two parts to configuring cockpit.
-The :ref:`configuration of cockpit proper <cockpit-config>` that covers most of cockpit options, and the :ref:`depot configuration <depot-config>` which lists all devices that cockpit will have control over.
+There are two parts to configuring Cockpit.
+The :ref:`configuration of Cockpit proper <cockpit-config>` that covers most of Cockpit options, and the :ref:`depot configuration <depot-config>` which lists all devices that Cockpit will have control over.

 .. _cockpit-config: